LauHoiYanGladys/Segmentation/README.md

 # Image Segmentation by UNet

 In this work, we used UNet to perform image segmentation on the 2018 Data Science Bowl cell nuclei dataset.

+The code was adopted from this GitHub repository: https://github.com/4uiiurz1/pytorch-nested-unet

 ## Preprocessing
 * Download data from Kaggle (https://www.kaggle.com/c/data-science-bowl-2018/data) using the Kaggle API